iO-Academy/2024-jan-fst-food-delivery/README.md

 cd 2024-jan-fst-food-delivery
 ```

-From the root of this project run
+From the root of this project run this command and follow instructions in the terminal

 ```
 npm create vite@vitelatest
 ```

-follow instructions from the terminal at this point

 then run